Tom-L-M/cellium/README.md

 ```

 ## More Information
-You can check the documentation [here](https://github.com/Tom-L-M/cellium/tree/main/documentation) for the complete information.
+You can check the documentation [here](https://github.com/Tom-L-M/cellium/tree/main/documentation) for the complete information about the package.

+## Support
+Please, contact this email: t.luchesi.machado@gmail.com for support.

 ## Contributing
 If you have an idea on how to improve this package, and want to share it,
 just make a pull request on [GitHub](https://github.com/Tom-L-M/cellium).
 (For major changes, please open an issue first.)

-You can also use this email: t.luchesi.machado@gmail.com

 ## License
 MIT-Licensed.